Eng

 Does Health Insurance Cover Angioplasty?

-Most health insurance policies in India cover angioplasty under hospitalization or critical illness coverage.
+Most health insurance policies in India cover angioplasty under hospitalisation or critical illness coverage.
 However, there are essential aspects to consider when reviewing your policy to ensure you are adequately covered.

 Key Aspects of Angioplasty Coverage in Health Insurance: